Fountain Circle COVID cases boost total to 44

 Public Health Director Becky Kissick reported the new cases Sunday morning.

-The new cases of the virus range in age from 53 to 91 years old.
+These new victims of the virus range in age from 53 to 91 years old.
 Additional details cannot be shared because of medical privacy laws, the director said.

-The residents are all being isolated in a separate part of the facility in accordance with guidelines from the Centers for Disease Control and Prevention, Kissick said.
+The residents are all being isolated in a separate part of the facility in accordance with guidelines of the Centers for Disease Control and Prevention, said Kissick.